evan108108/RESTFullYii/readme.markdown

 # _Starship / RestfullYii_

 Makes quickly adding a RESTFul API to your Yii project easy.
-ResfullYii provides full HTTP verb support (GET, PUT, POST, DELETE) for your resources, as well as the ability to offset, limit, sort, filter, etc… .
-You will also have the abuilty to read and manipulate related data with ease.
+RestfullYii provides full HTTP verb support (GET, PUT, POST, DELETE) for your resources, as well as the ability to offset, limit, sort, filter, etc… .
+You will also have the ability to read and manipulate related data with ease.

 RestfullYii has been lovingly rebuilt from the metal and is now 100% test covered!
 The new event based architecture allows for clean and unlimited customization.